Follies at the National Theatre

 Imelda Staunton and Janie Dee will star in a new production of Stephen Sondheim’s Follies at the National Theatre in 2017.

 Directed by Dominic Cooke, the much loved musical has a book by James Goldman and music and lyrics by Sondheim and includes such memorable songs as I’m Still Here, Don’t Look At Me, Beautiful Girls, In Buddy’s Eyes, Too Many Mornings, Could I Leave You? and Broadway Baby.

 Follies tells of a reunion of performers who played the fictional Weismann Follies on Broadway between the wars, and who meet up again — 30 years after their last show.

 It focuses on two of the former chorus girls — Sally and Phyllis — who turn up with their husbands in tow, and revisit the ghosts of Follies past.

-Follies will run in Autumn 2017 at the National Theatre.
+Follies will run from 22 August 2017 until 3 January 2018 at the National Theatre.

-Imelda Staunton (Gypsy) and Janie Dee (Hand To God) will lead the cast.
+Imelda Staunton (Gypsy, Sweeny Todd) and Janie Dee (Hand To God) will lead the cast.

 Follies has a book by James Goldman and music and lyrics by Stephen Sondheim.
 Dominic Cooke will direct.